MilesWQ/159234/159234Notes_cpp.md

 Difference between `[]` and `at()`

 1. The `at()` function performs range checking, while `[]` does not.
-2. If the parameter index is out of bounds by calling `at()` function an out_of_range exception will be thrown.
+2. If the parameter index is out of bounds by calling `at()` function, an out_of_range exception will be thrown.

 ### String functions